ComputerMentorsGroup/MTA-SoftwareDev/Exercises/Readme.md

   }
 }
 ```
 There are multiple ways of completing the FizzBuzz program.
 Take some time and experiment on the differnt ways you can complete it, such as using a While loop or a do While loop.
-Or you can even try using another method insted of the main methode.
+Or you can even try using another method insted of the main method.

 ```Code
 using System;